freenas/freenas-docs/userguide/sharing.rst

 #.
 Use
    :menuselection:`Storage --> Periodic Snapshot Tasks
    --> Add Periodic Snapshot`
    to create at least one periodic snapshot task.
-You can either create a snapshot task for each user's dataset, in this example the datasets :file:`/mnt/volume1/user1` and :file:`/mnt/volume1/user2`, or you can create one periodic snapshot task for the entire volume, in this case :file:`/mnt/volume1`.
+There are two options for snapshot tasks.
+One is to create a snapshot task for each user's dataset.
+In this example the datasets are :file:`/mnt/volume1/user1` and :file:`/mnt/volume1/user2`, Another option is to create one periodic snapshot task for the entire volume,:file:`/mnt/volume1` in this case.
    **Before continuing to the next step,** confirm that at least one snapshot for each defined task is displayed in the :menuselection:`Storage --> Snapshots` tab.
-When creating the schedule for the periodic snapshot tasks, keep in mind how often your users need to access modified files and during which days and time of day they are likely to make changes.
+When creating the schedule for the periodic snapshot tasks, keep in mind how often the users need to access modified files and during which days and time of day they are likely to make changes.

 #.
 Go to